Bio724/Bio724-Lecture-Notes/lecture-awk-bash/awk.md

 ## Variables in Awk

-The prior example demonstrated how "variables" are created in Awk.
-Variables store values.
-In Awk that are only two variable types, strings and numbers.
+The prior example introduced the use of "variables" in Awk.
+Variables store values; in Awk that are only two variable types, strings and numbers.

 ### Numerical variables